How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Experiments

 \textbf{Surface normal prediction.} To assess performance, we employ Spearman's rank correlation coefficient, $\rho_i$, measuring the correlation between ground truth and predicted pixel alignments along each basis direction $i$.
 Alignment for a pixel is measured as the dot product of the surface normal with the direction $i$.

 Tab.~\ref{tab:surface_normals} demonstrates that most MFMs struggle with the task, with some showing a negative correlation for certain directions, revealing a systematic bias in their understanding of these directions.
-Notably, o4-mini outperforms all other MFMs, indicating stronger geometric reasoning.
-This trend extends to other recent reasoning models, with o1 and o3 also showing strong performance on the evaluated subset~(discussed in the next paragraph).
-Furthermore, we show in the supplementary that the MFMs not directly trained for reasoning improve their performance on the up-down ambiguity resolution with CoT prompting~\cite{wei2022chain}.
-Similar to depth, the results suggest that while MFMs have limited 3D visual understanding, newer reasoning models like o1, o3, and o4-mini exhibit promising progress.
+Notably, o4-mini outperforms all other MFMs, indicating stronger geometric understanding.
+This trend extends to other recent reasoning models, with o1 and o3 also showing strong performance on the evaluated subset.
+Furthermore, we show in the appendix that the MFMs not directly trained for reasoning improve their performance on the up-down ambiguity resolution with CoT prompting~\cite{wei2022chain}.
+Similar to depth, \textit{these results suggest that while MFMs have limited 3D visual understanding, newer reasoning models like o1, o3, and o4-mini exhibit promising progress.}

-\textbf{Reasoning models.} As discussed earlier, we evaluate o1 and o3 on a smaller representative subset of images.
+\textbf{Reasoning models.} As discussed earlier, we evaluate o1 and o3 on a representative subset of images (see App.~\ref{appendix:reasoning_results} for details).
 For comparison, we also include GPT-4o as a baseline, along with evaluations of o4-mini at varying levels of reasoning effort (\textit{low, medium, and high}).
 The results are presented in Fig.~\ref{fig:reasoning_chart}. o1 and o3 slightly outperform GPT-4o on most semantic tasks, and significantly outperform it on geometric tasks.
 The comparison between GPT-4o and o4-mini on this subset remains consistent with earlier observations: GPT-4o excels in semantic tasks, while o4-mini performs better on geometric tasks.
 We find no clear trend with the reasoning effort; \textit{medium} and \textit{high} reasoning improve results over \textit{low}, but not always.
-We refer the reader to the App.~\ref{appendix:reasoning_results} for further details and experiments.
+We refer the reader to the appendix for further details and experiments.